Sabu (wrestler): Teaming with Rob Van Dam (1997–2000)

-Independent circuit (2000-2002)
+Independent circuit (2000–2005)

-After leaving ECW, Sabu went to compete in the independent circuit.
-He worked for promotions such as Xtreme Pro Wrestling, IWA Mid-South, Stampede Wrestling, Border City Wrestling, and others.
-On April 29, 2000, he won a tournament for the vacated XPW World Heavyweight Championship defeating John Kronus in the first round, Damien Steele in the second and The Messiah in the finals.
-He was the only champion to defend the title outside of the States.
-He would hold the title for a year until it was taken away in May 2001 by Josh Lazie when Sabu was not present for an event.
-He would return to All Japan Pro Wrestling in 2000 as a singles competitor.
-In 2001, he competed against Abdullah the Butcher and Giant Kimala.

-On July 8, 2001, he defeated Angel at ECW Reunion Show in Buffalo, New York.
-In 2002, he worked for Pro-Pain Pro Wrestling.
-He won the 3PW World Heavyweight Championship defeating Gary Wolfe on October 19.
-He would drop the title to Wolfe on December 28.
+After leaving ECW, Sabu went to compete on the independent circuit for promotions such as Xtreme Pro Wrestling, IWA Mid-South, Stampede Wrestling and Border City Wrestling.
+On April 29, 2000, he won a tournament for the vacated XPW World Heavyweight Championship.
+He was the only champion to defend the title outside of the United States.
+Sabu was stripped off the title in May 2001 after he was not present for an event.
+He also returned to All Japan Pro Wrestling in 2000 and 2001 as a singles competitor.
+In 2002, he worked for Pro-Pain Pro Wrestling, winning the 3PW World Heavyweight Championship by defeating Gary Wolfe on October 19.
+He lost the title to Wolfe on December 28.